TheDr1ver/typedbtrouble/grpc_error_8/README.md

 `Internal gRPC call error 8`.
 See below for the initial full traceback that caused me to create this repo in the first place.

 ### Error Message

 ```
-In this particualr case, we're trying to generate something akin to the following error:
+In this particular case, we're trying to generate something akin to the following error:

 Traceback (most recent call last):
 File "C:\Users\user\.conda\envs\mgmtproj\Lib\site-packages\flask\app.py", line 2091, in __call__